tianbochen1/Expectile-Periodogram/README.md

 One can download the code and data to reproduce the results in the following paper:
 [1] Chen, T. (2024).
 Expectile Periodograms. arXiv preprint arXiv:2403.02060.

+ep.r contains functions to compute the expectile periodogram. simu.r repoduces the results in the simulations. ep.py repoduces the results in the earthquake data classification (download the data from https://drive.google.com/file/d/1u1gHarQinYWFAvXO0f5radzSEOGuhTQ9/view?usp=drive_link before running).

 For further inqueries, please contact Tianbo Chen (chentianbo@ahu.edu.cn)